tls-n/BTCPriceFeed/README.md

 4. BTCPriceFeed verifies that the proof is valid and the data source is correct.
 Afterwards the price is stored.
 5. Using the `getPrice()` function of BTCPriceFeed the user now has secure access to the BTC-USD price at time **T**.

+## Ropsten Deployment

+BTCPriceFeed is deployed on Ropsten (the Ethereum test network) at the address [0x8b09153430106169626df6e533590bc7062078cb](https://ropsten.io/address/0x8b09153430106169626df6e533590bc7062078cb).
+Multiple bitcoin prices, such as the prices for August 1st 2017 (timestamp = 1501545600) are already inserted and can be queried.
+More prices can be inserted as described above.

 ### Notes
 - Note, that due to the functionality of the bitcoin.com API, **T** has to refer to the beginning or end of a day.
 - Note, that as bitcoin.com currently does not support TLS-N, the contract checks for the use of the TLS-N.org proxy.